vtempest/git0/readme.md

 - **Smart**: Automatically detects what kind of project you're working with
 - **Convenient**: Opens your IDE and starts development servers automatically
 - **Reliable**: Handles edge cases like directory conflicts and missing dependencies

-Perfect for developers who frequently explore GitHub repositories and want to get up and running quickly!